-A. Materials recommended by and available [sole source] from the Riggs Institute consist of: The Writing and Spelling Road to Reading and Thinking, Level 1 Teacher's Edition (McCulloch, M., © K& M Publishing); The Riggs Institute's Writing and Spelling Road to Reading & Thinking Revised "Orton" Phonogram Cards (McCulloch, M, C Riggs Institute Press) with sounds, spelling rules and handwriting instructions along the Riggs Institute's Writing and Spelling Road to Reading and Thinking Revised "Orton" Phonogram CD, Riggs Institute's Writing and Spelling Road to Reading & Thinking Basic Spelling and Usage Dictionary (McCulloch, M, © Riggs Institute Press), student notebooks and paper (McCulloch, M, © Riggs Institute Press).
+A. Materials recommended by and available [sole source] from the Riggs Institute consist of: The Writing and Spelling Road to Reading and Thinking , Level 1 Teacher's Edition (McCulloch, M., © K& M Publishing); The Riggs Institute's Writing and Spelling Road to Reading & Thinking Revised "Orton" Phonogram Cards (McCulloch, M, © Riggs Institute Press) with sounds, spelling rules and handwriting instructions along the Riggs Institute's Writing and Spelling Road to Reading and Thinking Revised "Orton" Phonogram CD, Riggs Institute's Writing and Spelling Road to Reading & Thinking Basic Spelling and Usage Dictionary (McCulloch, M, © Riggs Institute Press), student notebooks and paper (McCulloch, M, © Riggs Institute Press).
 From other publishers, a primary-level grammar text with key and a set comprehension books.
-[See catalog pages] The materials from the Riggs Institute are priced at \$157.90.
-The Riggs Institute materials listed are a one-time-purchase per teacher and/or parent, for use with any number of students, year after year.
+[See catalog pages] The Riggs Institute materials listed are a one-time-purchase per teacher and/or parent, for use with any number of students, year after year.

 Students use a composition notebook each year, appropriate practice paper, and red and black pencils.
-Though comprehension is stressed throughout the course, the McCall Harby/ McCall -Crabbs Standard Test Lessons in Reading series, published by Teachers College Press, is recommended and available for additional practice and ongoing evaluation.
+Though comprehension is stressed throughout the course, the McCall Harby/ McCall -Crabbs Standard Test Lessons in Reading series, published by Teachers College Press, is highly recommended and available for additional practice and ongoing evaluation.

 Teachers and parents can train themselves to use this method as they implement the daily lesson plans.
 This approach follows the dictates of compiled research in effective teacher in services (Joyce, B., Showers, B., 1980) which outlines the five steps required for effective training in services: